Atlantic Coast Line (Cornwall): Freight services

-The eastern section of the line - as far as Goonbarrow Junction - sees a large amount of china clay freight traffic operated by DB Cargo UK with a depot operated at St Blazey.
+The eastern section of the line - as far as Goonbarrow Junction - sees some china clay traffic.
+This is worked by GB Railfreight who took over the contract from DB Cargo on 1 April 2026.
 A freight spur connects the line at St Blazey with Par Harbour, passing under the main line from Par to St Austell to reach the harbour.
-Although originally built as part of the Cornwall Minerals Railway to convey mineral traffic to the harbour, today it is principally used to convey dried china clay from the clay dries at the harbour.